I am a writer and editor with more than 15 years of experience in print,

 for the home.
 Ever curious, I have pursued other local writing opportunities as well:

-projects and people.
+Now, I am reaching out from this high-altitude hamlet for new projects.
 I think the proper words can heal and I'd like to wield the pen that does so.
 While there's always my novel The

-Garden of Eva, a project so full of potential it tugs on my pantleg for more attention daily, there's also always my baby boy Gus, so I
+Garden of Eva, a project so full of potential it tugs on my pantleg for more attention daily, there's also always my boy Gus, so I

 must find a balance.